 Assembly: mscorlib (in mscorlib.dll)

-items is not a null reference (Nothing in Visual Basic), and the length of keys is greater than the length of items.
+items is not null, and the length of keys is greater than the length of items.

 The implementation of comparer caused an error during the sort.
 For example, comparer might not return 0 when comparing an item with itself.

 Each key in the keysArray has a corresponding item in the itemsArray.
 When a key is repositioned during the sorting, the corresponding item in the itemsArray is similarly repositioned.
 Therefore, the itemsArray is sorted according to the arrangement of the corresponding keys in the keysArray.

 You can sort if there are more items than keys, but the items that have no corresponding keys will not be sorted.
 You cannot sort if there are more keys than items; doing this throws an ArgumentException.

 If the sort is not successfully completed, the results are undefined.

 The .NET Framework includes predefined IComparer implementations listed in the following table.